LaxmiGunaShekar/certichain-v3/README.md

-# CertiChain v2 ⛓️✅
+# CertiChain v3 ⛓️✅

 > "Where there is a chain, there is Trust."

-CertiChain v2 is a complete rebuild of the original CertiChain project, now powered by a modern, robust, and scalable Web3 stack.
-It is a full-stack decentralized application (dApp) designed to securely store, manage, and verify documents on the blockchain, creating a single source of truth for credentials and eliminating digital document fraud.
+CertiChain v3 is a full-stack decentralized application (dApp) designed to securely store, manage, and verify documents on the blockchain.
+It creates a single source of truth for credentials, eliminating digital document fraud and streamlining verification for students, institutions, and recruiters.

-This project leverages the security of the Ethereum blockchain and the decentralized nature of IPFS to create a trustless ecosystem for students, issuing institutions, and recruiters.
+This project showcases a complete development lifecycle, evolving from an initial concept to a fully-featured, responsive, and animated dApp built on a modern Web3 foundation.

 ---
+## What's New in v3?

+CertiChain v3 is a significant upgrade from the original version, focusing on robustness, user experience, and modern development practices.

+* **🚀 Complete Tech Stack Overhaul:** The entire application was migrated from a basic `ethers.js` setup to a modern **Wagmi** & **Viem** stack.
+This provides superior state management, data caching, and overall performance.
+* **🌐 Enhanced Multi-Wallet Support:** Upgraded to **Web3Modal v2**, allowing seamless connection with a wide range of wallets, including MetaMask, Coinbase Wallet, and mobile wallets via WalletConnect.
+* **🎯 Targeted Verification System:** A major new feature allowing users to "tag" a specific, registered Issuer address when uploading a document.
+This ensures that only the intended institution can view and verify the credential, enhancing privacy and efficiency.
+* **✨ Dynamic UI & Animations:** The user interface has been brought to life with **Framer Motion**, featuring smooth page transitions and dynamic, staggered animations for a professional and fluid user experience.
+* **📱 Full Responsiveness:** The UI is now fully responsive and optimized for a great experience on both desktop and mobile devices.

+---
 ## Core Features

-* **👤 User Dashboard:** Users can securely connect with a wide range of wallets (not just MetaMask) to upload their important documents (degrees, certificates, etc.).
-Each file is uploaded to IPFS for decentralized storage, and its unique hash is recorded on the blockchain in the user's personal on-chain portfolio.
+* **👤 User Dashboard:** Users can connect their wallet to upload important documents to **IPFS** via Pinata.
+When uploading, they can **tag a specific Issuer** to request verification, ensuring only that institution can act on it.
+Users can view their entire on-chain portfolio of documents and their verification status.

-* **👑 Admin & 🎓 Issuer Dashboard:** The application features a role-based access system.
+* **👑 Admin & 🎓 Issuer Dashboard:** A role-based system powered by the smart contract.
-    * The **Admin** (the contract owner) has the exclusive ability to authorize trusted institutions (e.g., universities, companies) by adding their wallet addresses as official "Issuers".
+    * The **Admin** (contract owner) can authorize trusted institutions by adding their wallet addresses as official "Issuers".
-    * **Issuers** can then search for any user's profile and see a list of their unverified documents.
-With a single transaction, an issuer can cryptographically verify a document, creating a permanent and undeniable on-chain endorsement.
+    * **Issuers** see a dedicated, automated queue of documents that have been specifically tagged for their review.
+They can search this queue and verify documents with a single, secure transaction.

-* **🔍 Public Verifier:** Anyone, such as a recruiter or an admissions officer, can use the public verifier tool.
-By simply pasting a candidate's public wallet address, they can instantly view a complete portfolio of that user's documents and, most importantly, see which ones have been officially verified and by whom.
+* **🔍 Public Verifier:** An open-access page where anyone (like a recruiter) can paste a candidate's wallet address to instantly view their portfolio of credentials, clearly seeing which ones have been officially verified.

-* **📱 Multi-Wallet & Responsive Design:** Built with Web3Modal v2 and a responsive UI, CertiChain v2 offers a seamless experience on both desktop and mobile, allowing users to connect with their favorite wallets, including MetaMask, Coinbase Wallet, Trust Wallet, and many others via WalletConnect.

 ---
+## How It Works

+The process is simple and creates a transparent chain of trust:

+1.  **Upload & Tag:** A user uploads their credential and tags the wallet address of the institution that issued it (e.g., their university).
+2.  **Verify:** The institution logs in, sees the pending request in their queue, and cryptographically verifies the document on the blockchain.
+3.  **Share & Confirm:** Anyone can now look up the user's address and see the document with undeniable proof that it was verified by the official issuer.

+---
 ## Tech Stack

-This project was built using a modern Web3 technology stack:

 * **Frontend:** **React.js**
-* **Web3 Connectivity:** **Wagmi** & **Viem** (for robust blockchain interaction and state management)
+* **Web3 Connectivity:** **Wagmi** & **Viem**
-* **Wallet Integration:** **Web3Modal v2** (for seamless multi-wallet support)
+* **Wallet Integration:** **Web3Modal v2**
+* **Smart Contract:** **Solidity** (Deployed on Sepolia Testnet)
 * **Decentralized Storage:** **IPFS** via **Pinata**
-* **Smart Contract:** Written in **Solidity** and deployed on the **Sepolia Testnet**.
-* **Styling:** Plain CSS with a focus on responsiveness.
+* **Animations:** **Framer Motion**
 * **Deployment:** **Vercel**

 ---